smirko-dev/ode-solver/README.md

 ### [Minimal example](ode/README.md#Example)

-Example implementation of an ODEFunction using different ODESolver.
+Example implementation of an ODEFunction using the Euler ODESolver.

 ### [Molecular Dynamics](moleculardynamics)